-Your ticket to Canyon Lights includes, “admission to the park, a Snowy Owl Prowl, gingerbread cookie decorating, make your own Christmas card (by donation) in the Winter Pavilion and sing-along carols with the Christmas band.”
-Grab your tickets for Canyon Lights here; this event runs until January 27, so if you don’t get around to attending before the holidays you can still enjoy it for the month to follow!
+Your ticket to Canyon Lights includes, “admission to the park, a Snowy Owl Prowl, gingerbread cookie decorating (by donation), and sing-along carols with the Christmas band.”
+Grab your tickets for Canyon Lights here; this event runs from November 22 until January 26, so if you don’t get around to attending before the holidays you can still enjoy it for the month to follow!

-The Cliff House Restaurant is open daily from 12 PM to 9 PM; last seating is at 9 PM so don’t miss your chance at a table!
+The Cliff House Restaurant is open daily from 12 PM to 9 PM; last seating is at 9 PM (must depart by 9:45 PM) so don’t miss your chance at a table!

 Heritage Christmas at the Burnaby Village Museum